Beef and Vegetable Soup Without Tomatoes: Easy with a Crockpot

 This recipe is perfect for a slow cooker or Crockpot.
 Simmer all day on Low or all afternoon on HIGH.

-Stage 1: Getting the soup started
+Stage 1: Getting started

 Stage 2–Last 45 minutes of cooking time